Josephhtoo/EGL315-AY23-24/README.md

 ## Final Product
 ![Capture](Thumbnails/Final_Product.jpg)

-This is an outlook of our how Final Setup.<br>
+This is an outlook of our Final Setup.<br>
 Click [here](https://youtu.be/4WmhNmc1prY) to watch our project presentaion on YouTube.

 ![Capture](Thumbnails/Final_Product2.jpg)